5 Days in Matera: Inside Italy's Ancient Cave City

 The Sassi di Matera are divided into two districts: Sasso Barisano (facing the cathedral) and Sasso Caveoso (further south).
 Both are free to walk.
 Both will destroy your calves.

-The lanes are steep, uneven, and made of ancient stone that becomes slippery in any moisture.
+The lanes are steep, uneven, and made of ancient stone that turns slippery in any moisture.
 Hundreds of steps connect different levels.
-I wore hiking boots and was grateful for it.
-A woman in heels lasted about four minutes.
+Wear hiking boots and you'll be grateful for it.
+Heels last about four minutes.

 Casa Grotta di Vico Solitario (5 EUR, Sasso Caveoso) is a preserved cave dwelling showing how families lived until the 1950s.
 One room.
 One family.
 One mule.
 A cistern system for water collection.
-The guide explained how 15,000 Materani lived like this — entire families sharing a single carved space with their animals in conditions that Carlo Levi described as medieval.
+The guides explain how 15,000 Materani lived like this — entire families sharing a single carved space with their animals in conditions that Carlo Levi described as medieval.

 The rupestrian churches are scattered throughout.
 Santa Maria de Idris (3 EUR) is built into a rocky spur with Byzantine frescoes inside.
 San Pietro Barisano (3 EUR) is the largest — a full church carved into the hillside.
 The interiors are cool, dark, and deeply atmospheric.